Vendini

-Vendini, founded in 2001, was a company headquartered in San Francisco that offered tools for ticketing, marketing, fundraising, logistics and more for the performing arts, live music, music festival and live event spaces.
-The company worked with a wide variety of venues across North America.
+Vendini was established in 2001 as a ticket software for live events.
+The company is headquartered in San Francisco, United States and serves clients across North America.

 In 2019 Vendini was acquired by AudienceView and the product was rebranded as AudienceView Select.

 In July 2020 AudienceView announced that they were deprecating AudienceView Select (Vendini) and migrating customers to AudienceView Professional.

 Product offering

 Vendini offered various products for live event venues, including mobile applications for iOS devices: TicketAgent, which allowed venues to sell tickets, and TicketScan, which allowed venues to scan tickets and control access.
 Walletini was a mobile app for iOS and Android created by Vendini that acted as a passbook for any and all tickets purchased online for live events.

 Along with software, Vendini offered hardware for customers including mobile laser scanners, charging stations, credit card readers, cash drawers, thermal ticket printers, ticket stock and customer support services.

 History

 Vendini was founded in 2001 by Mark Tacchi, who started the company with no outside funding.
 Tacchi began developing the original Vendini software from a mountain house in Tahoe, California, on a card table in-between snowboarding sessions.
 Initially directed primarily at theaters and playhouses, Vendini expanded into the live music, music and arts festival, casino and sporting event spaces and more.

 Tacchi began his career at NeXT and Apple, Inc., and went on to found a software company called Hipbone in 1999.
 Hipbone was acquired in 2004 by KANA.

 In 2016, Vendini reached $2 billion in gross sales, 17 months after hitting its first billion.